 Drizzle in a tablespoon or so of the coconut milk on top and lightly mix with a toothpick to8 create swirls.
 Then top with a tablespoon of each of the garnishes except the red chile flakes.
 Add those to taste since they are spicy.

 You can find lemongrass in well stocked grocery stores or Asian grocery stores with a produce section.
+Some stores will have containers of diced lemongrass in their freezer section

 If you want to roast a fresh pumpkin to make your own puree feel free to do so.
 I like to use the puree in the cartons to save time.